 Add Results tables to entries and templates

 After creating a Result schema, you can add its corresponding table to entries and templates in workflows and notebooks.
 To add a Results table to an entry or template:

 Click the Insert drop-down menu in the toolbar.

 In the pop-up window, select the Result schema.

-Note: The row order on the Results Schemas page corresponds to the column order in its corresponding Result table.
+Note: The row order on the Results Schemas page corresponds to the column order in its corresponding Results table.
 Only newly created Results tables reflect changes to the column order.

 Result schema field data types

 The table below lists the available data types in the Definitions drop-down menu.

 To create drop-down menus, visit Create or update dropdown options.

 To designate a field as required, check the box under the required column.
 Designate a dropdown or link-type field as multiple select by checking the box under the multi-select column.